-- If we put an object such as a cement block on the floor, and cause it to move in the forward direction either by pushing or pulling it, we will detect that as if a force to preventing the block from moving. - This force which acts in the opposite direction to the movement of the block, and which also tires to prevent it from moving is called friction. - Friction becomes high when the surface is rough or not smooth, and becomes low when the surface becomes smooth.
+- If we put an object such as a cement block on the floor, and try to it move in the forward direction either by pushing or pulling it, we will detect that as if a force is preventing the block from moving. - This force which acts in the opposite direction to the movement of the block, and which also tries to prevent it from moving is called friction. - Friction becomes high when the surface is rough or not smooth, and becomes low when the surface becomes smooth.